AnasBenAmor10/ELT-Pipeline-Automation/README.md

-# ELT-Pipeline-Automation

-This project demonstrates how to build a complete ELT (Extract, Load, Transform) pipeline leveraging **dbt**, **Snowflake**, and **Airflow**.
-The pipeline integrates modern data stack tools and practices to transform raw data into structured data models, ready for analytics and reporting.
+# ELT Pipeline Automation with dbt, Snowflake, and Airflow

+## Overview

+The goal of this project is to create a modern, efficient, and reusable ELT pipeline that extracts raw data, applies transformations, and loads the results into Snowflake for analytics and business intelligence purposes.
+By leveraging **dbt** for transformations and **Airflow** for orchestration, this pipeline ensures scalability, modularity, and maintainability.

 ---

+## Features

+- **Source Configuration**: Integration with Snowflake’s sample data (TPCH schema).
+- **dbt Transformations**: Creation of staging and mart models with reusable macros for maintainability.
+- **Airflow Orchestration**: Scheduling and monitoring pipeline execution.
+- **Data Quality Assurance**: Implementation of generic and singular tests to ensure data reliability.
+- **Automation**: End-to-end pipeline that runs on a daily schedule in Airflow.

+---

-## **Project Overview**
+## Architecture

-The pipeline implements the following steps:

-1. **Setup and Configuration**: Setting up the Snowflake environment and configuring dbt profiles.
+### **Tools and Technologies**

+- **Snowflake**: Cloud-based data warehouse for storing and querying data.
+- **dbt (Data Build Tool)**: For data transformations and modeling.
+- **Airflow**: Workflow orchestration for scheduling and monitoring pipelines.
+- **Astronomer Cosmos**: Integration library for dbt and Airflow.

+### **Pipeline Workflow**

+1. **Data Source**: Extract data from `snowflake_sample_data.tpch_sf1` tables (`orders` and `lineitem`).
-2. **Source and Staging**: Creating source definitions and staging models.
+2. **Staging Models**: Clean and prepare data in Snowflake using dbt staging models.
-3. **Transformations**: Implementing intermediate tables, fact models, and data marts using dbt.
+3. **Transformations**: Create intermediate tables, data marts, and fact tables for analytics.
-4. **Testing**: Adding generic and singular tests for quality assurance.
+4. **Testing**: Validate data using dbt's generic and custom tests.
-5. **Orchestration**: Deploying the pipeline using Airflow, enhanced with Astronomer's Cosmos library for dbt integration.
+5. **Orchestration**: Automate the pipeline using Airflow and monitor its execution.

 ---

 ## **Directory Structure**